 - Tina Roach – Who was a co-opted Governor – Stepped down in September 2017

 The Annual Statement

 Governors ensure that funding is allocated well to achieve good value from spending decisions, For example, they know how pupil premium funds are spent, and continue to challenge the school to improve the achievement of the group students for whom its intended.
 Governors manage the head teacher’s performance effectively and are involved in agreeing the salary progression of only those staff who meet their performance targets fully.
-Governors’ commitment and dedication to the service of the school could not be stronger.

 (Ofsted, March 2015)

 The governing body hold senior staff to account with reference to student outcomes.
 This is evidenced by the improved performance and behaviour of our students.

 The school is awaiting an Ofsted inspection and is working very hard towards securing a ‘good’ judgement.
 External school reviews during the last academic year support this outcome.

 Recent reorganisation to improve outcomes for students and to reflect the current position for the school have continued in 2015-16 and the school is now in a strong position to continue its upward trajectory of performance.